 Some teams rotate facilitators to keep discussions balanced, which also helps avoid one person always carrying the weight of running the call.

-Meeting etiquette doesn’t end when the call does.
-Assign someone to capture key notes, action items, and deadlines, and make sure they’re shared promptly with the group.
+Good virtual meeting etiquette means wrapping up with clear next steps.
+Assign someone to capture key notes, action items, and deadlines, and share them promptly with the group.

 —